neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-    *As a user, I am able to find key information about the artwork I am interested in (such as images, title, dimensions, etc)*
+    *As a user, I can find key information about the artwork I am interested in (such as images, title, dimensions, etc)*

-    *As a user, I am able to securely add, edit and delete the information for the specific artwork listed on the website.*
+    *As a user, I can securely add, edit and delete the information for the specific artwork listed on the website.*

-    *As a user, I am able to change the tags on the products to specify new items to promote them.*
+    *As a user, I can change the tags on the products to specify new items to promote them.*

 - **🧪 Test:**